 For an evening of entertainment visit the iconic, art deco Fargo Theater.
 The Theater, along with the Plains Art Museum, serve as cultural and entertainment anchors to downtown.
 The theater carries a full schedule of plays, festivals, special events, concerts and independent films, while the Museum is a showcase of rare and celebrated Midwestern art interspersed with international touring exhibits.

-Speaking of entertainment, if you're a die-hard rocker who likes NickleBack, you can catch them and other acts at the FargoDome, located at 1800 N. University Dr. NickleBack kicks off their tour in May, with Special Guests Bush, Seether, and My Darkest Days.
-For a current schedule of upcoming events, concerts, and entertainment at the FargoDome call 701-241-9100 or visit http://www.fargodome.com/events.php.
+Speaking of entertainment, if you're a die-hard rocker who likes NickleBack, and other great bands then you can catch them and other acts at the FargoDome, located at 1800 N. University Dr. For a current schedule of upcoming events, concerts, and entertainment at the FargoDome call 701-241-9100 or visit http://www.fargodome.com/events.php.
 And, these are just a few of the highlights to enjoy in Fargo; a city with a funky vibe and more than imagined to experience!

 By Leroy Worley